JonathanD250/requirement-analysis/README.md

 # requirement-analysis

-Repository for documenting and practicing requirment analysis in software developemnt
+This repository is dedicated to documenting and practising requirement analysis in software development.
+It contains resources, exercises, and examples that help understand how to gather, analyse, and manage requirements effectively in real-world projects.